pgross41/email2pb/README.md

 **Email to PushBullet notification**

-This simple script allows to redirect mail input (from postfix, for example) to PushBullet notification.
+This simple script (`email2pb.py`) allows to redirect mail input (from postfix, for example) to PushBullet notification.
 Useful to send pushes from sources which are able to send email only.
 It supports multipart emails with plaintext, html, and jpg parts.

 Note: This requires [pushbullet.py](https://github.com/rbrcsk/pushbullet.py).

+There is also a script `fwdmsg.py` which is able to forward messages to a configured e-mail address via SMTP.

 ## Example usage

 Let's imagine that we want to redirect all emails sent to push@example.com to your PushBullet account (and therefore to your mobile devices, browser excensions, etc)
-Keep in mind that instructions below were tested on Debian with Python 2.6 and Raspbian with Python 2.7.
+Keep in mind that instructions below were tested on Raspbian with Python 2.7.

 ### Step 0: Setup and configure postfix for domain example.com and other prerequisites